Event Handling

 </button>

-shift keys are held down while clicking the button
+<!-- The handler is triggered only when alt and shift are both held down while clicking the button -->

 <button @click|alt|shift={console.log("ok")}> Click Me </button>